benjisidi/refuge-notes/session-notes.md

 - Brigit hasn't heard of "silver beasts" before.
 However, Gerald's greater restoration restores one of the soldiers **Sgt Merrin**, who reports being attacked by silver bull-like creature who had stinking green breath that petrified its victims.

-- Merrin describes the tribe to the North as the **Stonebag**.
+- Merrin describes the tribe to the North as the **Stoneback**.
 He says there's been much more trouble with beasts than the Orcs.

 -  The party continues North with haste and Merrin peels off to head to the northern fort.
 The rest of us head to the Orc camp.